 Last Updated on June 28, 2022 by Dominique de Merteuil

-Bloomers and Frocks is my new the vintage shop of the week.
+Bloomers and Frocks is my new vintage shop of the week.
 It’s a fairly new enterprise, having just celebrated their first birthday and is based in Austin, Texas.
-Judging by the dazzling vintage clothes and accessories that you can find there, as well as big amount of very happy clients, I dare say, that they have a very bright future ahead of them!
-The shop carries a wonderful selection of vintage wardrobe essentials and beyond, from 1900s to 1980s and it’s definitely the place to go for all the speakeasy era aficionados.
-Beautiful vintage clothes aside, what made me really want to share Bloomers and Frocks vintage shop with you all is the fact, that you will find incredibly useful Resources section on their website, that will help you learn how to:
+Judging by the dazzling vintage clothes and accessories that you can find there, as well as a big amount of very happy clients, I dare say, that they have a very bright future ahead of them!
+The shop carries a wonderful selection of vintage wardrobe essentials and beyond, from the 1900s to the 1980s and it’s definitely the place to go for all the speakeasy era aficionados.
+Beautiful vintage clothes aside, what made me really want to share Bloomers and Frocks vintage shop with you all is the fact, that you will find an incredibly useful Resources section on their website, that will help you learn how to: